archfz/yousubs/README.md

 - [Benefits](#benefits)
 - [Usage](#usage)

+## Features

+- Loads and plays youtube emails from your mail account.
+- Cleans emails that you listened to.
+- Adds global shortcuts for liking, skipping and forwarding so you can play or do other things meanwhile listening.
+- Keeps history of played tracks.
+- Skips tracks that have been removed.
+- Optional IDLE pause so that you don't miss any tracks.

 ![demo](./misc/demo.png)

 ## Installation

+0. The following packages are required on linux:
-xserver-xorg-dev libxext-dev libxss-dev xscreensaver
+`xserver-xorg-dev libxext-dev libxss-dev xscreensaver`

 1. Install node if you don't already have it [https://nodejs.org/en/](https://nodejs.org/en/)
 2. Install yousubs by running in a shell ``npm install -g yousubs``

-## Benefits

-- Loads and plays youtube emails from your mail account.
-- Cleans emails that you listened to.
-- Adds global shortcuts for liking, skipping and forwarding.
-- Is usable while doing other tasks, like gaming.
-- Keeps history of played tracks.
-- Optional IDLE pause so that you don't miss any tracks.

 ## Usage